Gerschtli/advent-of-code/README.md

 ## How to run

-You need go 1.15 and rustup (with a recent rust version) installed or use my `shell.nix`.
+You need go 1.15, nix (at least 2.4 with flakes and nix-command enabled) and rustup (with a recent rust version) installed or use my `shell.nix`.

 ### Go applications